devoncarew/jumping-frogs/README.md

 You will be standing on dirt, and you'll be fighting the dragon.
 You have a sword, and the dragon can burn your sword using his fire.
-You fight him by running up to him and then swinging your sword (just like the in villagers and giants).
+You fight him by running up to him and then swinging your sword (just like the in Villagers and Giants).

 ## Swimming Fish